Noroff-FEU-Assignments/cross-course-project-KineOnes/README.md

 -The CSS should follow the DRY principle and be easy to read.
 -The website should be responsive and look good at every screen size with no horizontal scrollbars. -Use Flexbox and CSS Grids where appropriate.
 Please do not use a CSS framework like Bootstrap; we want to see that you can build responsive sites without the help of a framework.
 -The site should be WCAG compliant, and accessibility should be taken into account.
--Each page should have a unique <meta name="description">, <title>, and <h1>.
+-Each page should have a unique < meta name="description">, < title>, and < h1>.
 -You should not use copied code in your submission.
-All code submitted must be written by yourself. -You may use external sources to show you how to achieve specific effects, which should be included in your report.
+All code submitted must be written by yourself.
+You may use external sources to show you how to achieve specific effects, which should be included in your report.

 # Changes